borntofrappe/FreeCodeCamp-Choropleth-Map/README.md

 - [x] there exist a description, with `id="description`;

-- [ ] the choropleth should display counties with `class="county` representing the data;
+- [x] the choropleth should display counties with `class="county` representing the data;

-- [ ] there should be at least 4 different fill colors;
+- [x] there should be at least 4 different fill colors;

-- [ ] counties should have two attributes, `data-fips` and `data-education`, relaying information regarding the corresponding data values;
+- [x] counties should have two attributes, `data-fips` and `data-education`, relaying information regarding the corresponding data values;

-- [ ] there exist one county for each data point;
+- [x] there exist one county for each data point;

 - [x] there exist a legend with `id="legend"`;

 - [x] in the legend, there exist at least 4 fill colors;

-- [ ] upon hovering on each area, a tooltip with `id="tooltip"` shows additional information;
+- [x] upon hovering on each area, a tooltip with `id="tooltip"` shows additional information;

-- [ ] the tooltip should have a `data-education` attribute matching the value of the active data-
+- [x] the tooltip should have a `data-education` attribute matching the value of the active data point.

 All this making use of the following datasets: